gomorpheus/morpheus-docs/getting_started/guides/azure_guide.rst

 ..
 NOTE:: Before starting this process, it's important to decide which virtual image you plan to use.
 If you're not using a |morpheus|-provided image, you'll want to ensure it's configured.
 You will not be able to complete this section without selecting an available image.
 In this example we will use a CentOS image that was previously configured in the |morpheus| library.
 If you need to configure your own images prior to starting this section, navigate to Provisioning > Virtual Images and click :guilabel:`+ ADD`.
 A deeper dive into image prep and virtual image configuration goes beyond the scope of this guide.

+.. note:: When searching for Azure Marketplace offers, please be aware as of 2.04/focal, Canonical now has separate offers for each major version sku, vs listing all version skus under the ``UbuntuServer`` offer.
+Searching for the ubuntu version name, such as ``focal`` in the IMAGE field will list that versions offers, as 20.x+ sku will not be found under the traditional ``UbuntuServer`` offer.

 Provisionable elements in |morpheus| combine a Node Type(s), Layout(s), and an Instance Type.
 The `Overview section <https://docs.morpheusdata.com/en/latest/provisioning/library/library.html#overview>`_ of |morpheus| docs discusses these objects and how they work together in greater detail.
 Our first step here will be to create a Node Type which wrap the image itself with additional configuration, templates, and scripts.
 While not strictly required, creating the Node Type, Instance Type, and then the Layout is often a good workflow for creating Library items.
 That is the order we will follow in this guide.

 Navigate to `Provisioning > Library > NODE TYPES` and click :guilabel:`+ ADD`